okta/okta-developer-docs/packages/@okta/vuepress-site/use_cases/inline_hooks/saml_hook/saml_hook/index.md

 ## Objects in Response You Send

-For the SAML Assertion Inline Hook, the `commands` object that you can return in the JSON payload of your response is defined as follows:
+For the SAML Assertion Inline Hook, the objects you can return in the JSON payload of your response are defined as follows:

 ### commands